riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 In order to create a datatype we must declare it.
 If we don't declare it and try to use it, Xcode will complain telling you **Use of unresolved identifier 'x'** (where x is the variable name).

-_This — by the way — is called a compile error._
+_This —by the way— is called a compile error._

 In order to avoid this error, we have two ways of declaring a variable: